Garyandtang/Paper-reading-note/01_trajectory_optimization/01_trajectory_optimization.md

 The introduction of this paper is quite well organized., the mathematic notation in this paper is very messy, the code is quite clear.

-In the algorithm they do not use forward simulation, I am not pretty sure about how the trajectory can satisfy the constraint finally (*Question?*)
+In the algorithm they do not use forward simulation, I am not pretty sure about how the trajectory can satisfy the constraint finally if just with Algorithm 1, but in their implementation, they have forward simulation (*Question?*)

 ![gusto_algorithm](img/gusto_algorithm.png)